JuliaDynamics/InteractiveDynamics.jl/README.md

 # InteractiveChaos.jl
-Interactive applications for the exploration of chaos
+Interactive applications for the exploration of chaos.
+Currently in beta.